-Heat the coconut cream, alternative milk and cacao powder over medium heat until hot while whisking occasionally. (photo 4) Don’t wait until the ingredients start bubbling as when this occurs, some of the nutritional value gets lost.
+Heat the coconut cream, alternative milk, and cacao powder over medium heat until hot while whisking occasionally.

-Keep whisking until the chocolate is melted. (photo 6) I usually find it only takes a couple minutes or so until the chocolate has a nice liquid consistency.
+Keep whisking until the chocolate is melted!
+I usually find it only takes a couple of minutes or so until the chocolate has a nice liquid consistency.

-Next, remove the sauce pan from the heat.
-Add in the sweetener drops. (photo 7) I prefer liquid vanilla stevia as it's readily available on Amazon or in my local market.
+Next, remove the saucepan from the heat.
+Add in the sweetener drops.
+I prefer liquid vanilla stevia as it's readily available on Amazon or in my local market.

-Now you're ready to pour the mixture into molds. (photo 8) Don't have popsicle molds?
+Now you're ready to pour the mixture into molds.
+Don't have popsicle molds?
 You can order them on Amazon right here.
-The popsicle molds have includes a brush for easy clean up.
+The popsicle molds include a brush for easy clean-up.

 Finally, after they are frozen, take them out and allow them to thaw for a little while.
 I find that about five minutes or so is perfect.
 But, you can speed it up by placing the molds in some warm water.